mlgig/mrsqm/README.md

 # MrSQM: Fast Time Series Classification with Symbolic Representations

-MrSQM (Multiple Representations Sequence Miner) is time series classifier.
+MrSQM (Multiple Representations Sequence Miner) is a time series classifier.
 The MrSQM method can quickly extract features from multiple symbolic representations of time series and train a linear classification model with logistic regression.
 The method has four variants with four different feature selection strategies:

   * MrSQM-R: Random feature selection.